Pathways are made up of courses focused on future careers or further education opportunities

 Alongside the Computing section, the Foundation Learning Team offer a Digital Media course at Level 2.
 This course is designed to enable students to gain the entry requirements needed for other Level 2 courses or to progress to a Level 3 course upon successful completion.

-The workforce is projected to expand by 37% over the period to 2027, adding 27,339 jobs.
+Across the UK the workforce is projected to expand by 37% over the period to 2027, adding 27,339 jobs.
 In the same period, 63% of the workforce is projected to retire, creating 45,914 job openings.

 Job holders in this unit group plan, organise, direct and co-ordinate the work and resources necessary to provide and operate information technology and telecommunications services within an organisation.